Rexcrazy804/Zaphkiel/users/Configs/quickshell/frierainbar/README.md

 More to be written down here and more people to thank (mostly same as kuru kuru bar) but I am just so tired rn

+## THERE WILL BE A PESEUDO TOP THAT PUSHES STUFF WHEN BAR EXPANDS BUT I AM LAZY TO DO IT RN